 Before I was told about my GPA, I was diagnosed with subglottic stenosis (a narrowing of my trachea, mine is currently narrowed about 50%).
 The development of subglottic stenosis is seen in about one-fourth of all patients with GPA.

 It’s a lot to take in, a lot to process.
 My lungs and kidneys are in good shape, for now, I will have to be closely monitored for the remainder of my life.
-I have an 80% chance that sometime in the future, be it a week, a few months, or years, this disease will affect my lungs and or kidneys.
+I have been told that there a 70-80% chance that sometime in the future, be it a week, a few months, or years, this disease will affect my lungs and or kidneys.
 It has been smoldering for years now and is starting to cause real pain and problems, but at least now I know what is wrong.
 Most of my waiting is finally over, but not all of it.

 I still don’t know if or when it will get worse.
 I don’t know if the medicinal treatment will stop my subglottic stenosis, I am still stuck waiting with no crystal ball to look into and see what my future holds.
 Not knowing is scary, not knowing is what will hold me back in life, if I let it.